yochaigal/cairn/resources/monsters/hydra.md

 # Hydra

-9 HP, 1 Armor, 14 STR, 12 DEX, bite (d10, blast)
+18 HP, 2 Armor, 15 STR, 12 WIL, bite (d12, blast)

-- Draconian creatures with nine serpentine heads.
+- Large reptilian creatures with nine serpentine heads.
 Can attack a number of targets equal to the number of heads.
 - Each time it takes damage to STR, loses one head.
-Severed heads regrow after one turn, recovering 1 HP for head regrown.
+Severed heads regrow after one turn, recovering 1d4 HP for head regrown.
 - Fire damage received is enhanced, and stops head regrowth for a turn.